roytang/blog/content/posts/2018/06/book-review-tribe-of-mentors-by-tim-ferris.md

 >_

 Whenever I read a book like this it refreshes me a little bit and gives me a better sense of perspective and inspires me to do more things that I want to do and maybe live life a little bit more on my own terms.
-(Whether I actually execute on that, well that&#8217;s a different matter all together.)
+(Whether I actually execute on that, well that&'s a different matter all together.)